 Following this, she finished her law and economic Bachelor’s degree in 2001, and went on to complete her law Master’s degree in 2006, and became a lecturer in Human Rights Law at the law faculty of the Parahyangan Catholic University.
-She also went on to set up community-based groups to provide services to victims of human trafficking, and then linked rural community-based organizations through the West Java Anti-Trafficking movement Network.
+She also went on to set up community-based groups to provide services to victims of human trafficking, and then linked rural community-based organisations through the West Java Anti-Trafficking Movement Network.

-Valentina has provided capacity building training and workshops to members of parliament, judicial (police officers, general attorneys, judges and court staffs, lawyers), education (lecturers, students), professionals (doctors, journalists), religious/community leaders, social activists both at national level and also in many districts/provinces especially in the eastern part of Indonesia and conflict areas.
+Valentina has provided capacity building training and workshops to members of parliament, judicial (police officers, general attorneys, judges and court staffs, lawyers), education (lecturers, students), professionals (doctors, journalists), religious/community leaders, social activists both at national level and also in many districts/provinces, especially in the eastern part of Indonesia and conflict areas.

-In 2014, Globe Asia Magazine named her as one of the Indonesia “Women on the Rise – Making Their Name on the Global Stage” and in 2015 she was awarded the Australia Awards Fellowship (AAF), and was named a “woman of peace” by the Peace Women Across the Globe (PWAG) Indonesia network.
-Valentina is also widely published, including essays and research publications, books and poetry, and has recently supported PWAG in their book, “The Black Umbrella” a compilation stories written by Indonesian women’s victims of political and military oppression.
+In 2014, Globe Asia Magazine named her as one of Indonesia’s Women on the Rise – Making Their Name on the Global Stage and in 2015 she was awarded the Australia Awards Fellowship (AAF) and was named a Woman of Peace by the Peace Women Across the Globe (PWAG) Indonesia network.
+Valentina is also a widely published author, including essays and research publications, books and poetry, and has recently supported PWAG in their book The Black Umbrella, a compilation of stories written by Indonesian women’s victims of political and military oppression.